 Just like their owners, Oscars love variety in their diets and will appreciate a consistent circulation of different types of foods.
 Here is a “shopping list” of suitable foods that we would recommend:

 Breeding Oscar Fish – Is It Possible?

 Oscar fish breeding is definitely possible but it’s not the easiest of feats to accomplish.
 In terms of the difficulty level compared to other freshwater fish, they are undoubtedly up there as one of the hardest.

-The reason why breeding Oscar fish is so difficult is because they are very picky when it comes to choosing a mate.
+The reason why it is so difficult to breed Oscar fish is because they are very picky when it comes to choosing a mate.
 They also need to be “mature” enough to begin spawning which is usually around 16 months to 2 years of age.

 The two options that you have are to purchase a mating pair that have already produced offspring in the past or to purchase a bunch of juveniles and allow them to grow up with each other and build a connection naturally.